-If you decide to travel by chicken bus rather than a shuttle you will need to catch it from Panajachel anyway.
-However, if you are in any of the other towns it will be easy enough to book a tourist bus or find a private transfer.
+If you travel by bus rather than a shuttle from Antigua to Lake Atitlan, you must catch it from Panajachel anyway.
+However, if you are in another town, booking a tourist bus or finding a private transfer will be easy.

-The reason I say this is because if you book a direct shuttle from San Pedro to Antigua for example, it will take you hours and hours longer.
-Plus that road coming in and out of San Pedro is a death trap haha.
-There is a constant stream of buses coming through Panajachel to Antigua and boats ferrying people from the lakeside villages.
-Trust me, I did this journey more times than I care to remember, take a boat to Panajachel and then a bus from Panajachel to Antigua.
+Booking a direct shuttle from San Pedro to Antigua will take you hours—plus, that road coming in and out of San Pedro is a death trap, haha.
+There’s a constant stream of buses traveling from Panajachel to Antigua and boats ferrying people from the lakeside villages.
+Trust me, I did this journey more times than I care to remember.
+Take a boat to Panajachel and a bus to Antigua.

 Did You Get Travel Insurance Yet?